Tillage Verification

 The section below explains how we arrive to the summary table described at the top of the page.

-1. Typically, the first step in verifying tillage practices is to identify fields where Monitor and the farmer agree.
+1. Start by verifying tillage practices where Monitor and the farmer agree.
 If the farmer-reported practice aligns with the Monitor tillage practice, that practice can be considered verified Check Mark

 2. If there is a disagreement between the farmer-reported practice and Monitor: